-Music Director of the Victoria Symphony in Canada from September 2017, Christian KIuxen is an artist who brings joyful, charismatic energy to both the concert and operatic stage.
-His success is built upon the natural ease of his conducting, his profound musicianship and artistic integrity.
+Christian Kluxen is Music Director of the Victoria Symphony in Canada and, in January 2019, takes the post of Chief Conductor of the Arctic Philharmonic in Norway.
+An artist who brings joyful, charismatic energy to both the concert and operatic stage, Kluxen’s success is built upon the natural ease of his conducting, his profound musicianship and artistic integrity.

-Born in 1981 in Copenhagen to Danish-German parents, Christian Kluxen’s connections with his home country maintain a meaningful place in his career; he has worked extensively throughout Denmark, making his Danish National Symphony debut in 2013, and maintains regular relationships with the Copenhagen Philharmonic, South Denmark Philharmonic and Odense Symphony.
-In early 2017, he returned to the Aarhus Symphony to conduct performances of Die Fledermaus.
+Born in 1981 in Copenhagen to Danish-German parents, Christian Kluxen’s connections with his home country maintain a meaningful place in his career; he has worked extensively throughout Denmark, including with the Danish National Symphony and Copenhagen Philharmonic orchestras.